YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 YottaDB implicitly wraps a trigger as an M transaction.
 Therefore, a journal extract file for a database that uses triggers always has Type 8 and 9 (TSTART/TCOMMIT) records even if the triggers perform no updates (that is, are effectively no-ops).

 When journaling is ON, YottaDB generates journal records for database updates performed by trigger logic.
 For an explicit database update, a journal record specifies whether any triggers were invoked as part of that update.
-YottaDB triggers have no effect on the generation and use of before-image journal records, and the backward phase of rollback / recovery.
+YottaDB triggers have no effect on the generation and use of before-image journal records, and the backward phase of rollback/recovery.
 A trigger associated with a global in a region that is journaled can perform updates in a region that is not journaled.
 However, if triggers in multiple regions update the same node in an unjournaled region concurrently, the replay order for recovery or rollback might differ from that of the original update and therefore produce a different result; therefore this practice requires careful analysis and implementation.
 Except when using triggers for debugging, YottaDB recommends journaling any region that uses triggers.
 If your database uses triggers, always ensure that unjournaled globals do not perform triggered updates in journaled globals and create procedures to handle trigger updates in the broken/lost transaction files.
 In broken/lost transaction files, you can identify these entries as + or - and appropriately deal with them using MUPIP TRIGGER and $ZTRIGGER().

 +++++++++++++++++++++++++++
 BEFORE_IMAGE_JOURNALING
 +++++++++++++++++++++++++++

 BEFORE_IMAGE is a form of Journaling that creates "mini-backups" preceding each database update.
-Backward Recovery uses these mini-backups to restore the database as far back in time then it replays the database updates."BEFORE_IMAGE" journaling requires more disk I/O and storage space than M-level (or NOBEFORE) journaling but delivers faster recovery times from system failures .
+Backward Recovery uses these mini-backups to restore the database to as far back in time as possible, and then it replays the database updates."BEFORE_IMAGE" journaling requires more disk I/O and storage space than M-level (or NOBEFORE) journaling but delivers faster recovery times from system failures .

 .. note::
    As stated in the GDE chapter, the MM database access method bypasses the BG buffer pool and relies entirely on the operating/file system to manage traffic between memory and disk.
-Because with MM, YottaDB has no control over the timing of disk updates.
+YottaDB has no control over the timing of disk updates with MM.
 Hence, BEFORE_IMAGE journaling is not an option with MM; attempts to use these two facilities together produce an error.

 ++++++++++++++++++++++++++
 NOBEFORE_IMAGE Journaling